th3james/BackboneDiorama/src/lib/diorama_nesting_view.md

 sometimes this is appropriate, often you may want to reuse subviews between render calls.

-Diorama.NestingView allows you to do this by specifying a cache key as a third argument to addSubViewTo.
+`Diorama.NestingView` allows you to do this by specifying a cache key as a third argument to `addSubViewTo`.
 Cache keys mean you can re-render parent views without destroying or re-rendering their children, making state easier to handle and improving app performance.